railwayapp/docs/src/docs/guides/deploy.md

 - Find a template from the marketplace and click `Deploy Now`
 - If necessary, configure the required variables, and click `Deploy`
-  - If the template contains multiple services, you will need to click `Configure` to add the required variables and click `Save Config`
 - Upon deploy, you will be taken to your new project containing the template service(s)
   - Services are deployed directly from the defined source in the template configuration
   - After deploy, you can find the service source by going to the service's settings tab